-Kansas Gov. Katherine Sebelius has already been tempered by the heat of battle over health reform at the state level.
+Kansas Gov. Kathleen Sebelius has already been tempered by the heat of battle over health reform at the state level.
 And that’s a good thing, considering that she’s about to jump out of the pan and into a national furnace that has charred many a would-be reformer over the years.

 The governor’s experience as an insurance commissioner – and as an outspoken advocate for universal health coverage – leads us to believe that she’d not only up for the daunting challenge of overseeing a 65,000-employee government department, but also for the heated battles ahead.